You might be an artist who would like to introduce yourself and your work here or maybe you’re a business with a mission to describe.

 Stroll alongside Presque Isle River and discover the numerous waterfalls flowing through ancient hemlocks.
 Stop at the swinging bridge at the mouth to watch Presque Isle River flow into Lake Superior.
 To access the falls hikers have the option of parking at the day-use parking area or the Presque Isle River camp site at the southern point of the South Boundary Road.
 Then follow the West or East trail on either side of the river for a stunning day in the wilderness!

-- Leaving the Lodge and heading east on M-28, head North on M64 toward White Pine and Silver City.
+- Leaving the Lodge and heading east on M-28, head North on M64 toward Lake Superior and Silver City.
 On the way, you will pass the North Country Trail, which is the longest National Scenic Trail in the United States stretching from New York to North Dakota, linking seven states and 10 National Forests.

 - Bonanza Falls: between White Pine and Silver City, one mile south of Lake Superior, on the West side of M-64. (no sign viewable when you are heading north – need to look for Michigan recreation signage ).
 Beautiful views, great easy hiking!